cherti/xattrvi/README.md

 ### Limitations

 Keys may not contain the character `:`.
-Although supported by filesystems, xattrvi does not support this character for keys, but reservates it for key-value-separation in the display-file.
+Although supported by filesystems, xattrvi does not support this character for keys, but reserves it for key-value-separation in the display-file.
 Values, though, may include this character.

 ## Configuration